 Further regulatory convergence with EU standards will be important to advance with the full implementation of the commitments under the Deep and Comprehensive Free Trade Area which is a prerequisite for economic integration between Georgia and the EU.
-Particular focus will be paid to the implementation of technical regulations, market surveillance, food safety regulation and SPS (sanitary and phytosanitary) measures and alignment with European standards.
+Particular focus will be paid to the implementation of technical regulations, market surveillance, SPS (sanitary and phytosanitary) measures and alignment with European standards.
 Implementation of the strategic framework for customs cooperation, enforcement of intellectual property rights as well the full implementation of the Law on Geographical Indications are key to increasing trade.

+2/ Strengthening Connectivity

+Parties will continue measures to support strengthening of the connectivity between the EU and Georgia, in particular on the Black Sea, by implementing mutually beneficial strategic projects, including within the Eastern Partnership, and by progressive rollout of the extended indicative TEN-T network and promoting multi-modal transport solutions.
+They will further cooperate towards implementation of the EU acquis in all transport modes (aviation, road, maritime, railway) with the objective of improving physical connectivity (transport, energy and digital) and safety aspects (in particular road safety), while also promoting an increased focus on green transportation solutions.

+It will be crucial to implement the commitments stemming from Georgia's accession to the Energy Community, in particular through regulatory reforms and investment in energy security and energy efficiency, reinforcing and developing new energy infrastructure networks and interconnections, as well as improving the transparency and proper functioning of electricity and gas energy markets.

+In the field of Education, research and innovations and youth

+3/ Education and youth employability

-The parties will also work together to invest in people, particularly young people, to improve employability while at the same time ensuring decent jobs and effective labour protection.
+The parties will also work together to invest in people, particularly young people, to improve employability while at the same time ensuring decent jobs, support for entering labour market and effective labour protection.
 Georgia will improve its education and research performance through comprehensive education and research reform, focusing on the efficiency, equality of access and quality of all levels of education.
 The European School in Georgia can serve as a role model for quality education in line with international standards.

 Furthermore, it will be crucial to ensure that the education curriculum corresponds to the needs of the labour market to close the skills gaps and to better match skills and jobs.
 Better access to the labour market – including for women and persons in vulnerable situations – will be a priority.
 At the same time, employment policy and employment services will be further improved.

+4/ Research and innovation

 The parties will continue to support the implementation of research and innovation policies including through the promotion of smart specialisation and technology transfer.
 The further modernisation of the economy through inter alia digitalisation will also be important for culture and creative industries.

-Furthermore, the Parties will cooperate to foster the implementation of the EU acquis in all transport modes (aviation, road, maritime, railway) with the objective of improving physical connectivity (transport, energy and digital) but also safety aspects (in particular road safety).
-This will include the development of economically important infrastructure and an increased focus on green transportation solutions including through the progressive rollout of the extended indicative TEN-T network and by promoting multi-modal transport solutions.

-Accountable institutions, the rule of law and security
+In the field of accountable institutions and the rule of law

+5/ Rule of law and strengthening institutions

 The parties will work together to uphold the rule of law principles, with particular attention given to the justice sector and the independence of the judiciary.
-The full implementation of the third and fourth waves of judiciary reforms will be crucial to strengthen the independence and accountability of the judiciary, including by reforming the High Council of Justice, and to enhance transparency and merit-based selection and promotion processes.
+The full implementation of the fourth wave of judiciary reforms will be crucial to strengthen the independence and accountability of the judiciary, including by reforming the High Council of Justice, and to enhance transparency and merit-based selection and promotion processes.
 Accountability and democratic oversight of law enforcement agencies will need to be further strengthened.

-Georgia will continue to pursue measurable progress in the fight against corruption and economic crime, including high-level corruption, and strengthen corruption prevention mechanisms, including in the field of public procurement.
+Georgia will continue to pursue measurable progress in the fight against corruption and economic crime, including complex corruption, and strengthen corruption prevention mechanisms, including in the field of public procurement.